k2view-academy/K2View-Academy/articles/19_Broadway/actors/08_sequence_implementation_guide.md

 The sequence next value implementation method depends on the sequence definition set by the **sequenceInterface** input argument of the **MaskingSequence** and the **Sequence** Actors.
 The following use cases are supported:

 * IN-MEMORY, useful for testing as it can only be used in a single node configuration.
 * Redis or DB sequence. *Getting the next value from the DB sequence* is supported for Oracle, DB2 and PostgreSQL DBs.
 To implement the DB sequence, set the **sequenceId** input argument to hold the sequence name defined in the **sequenceInterface** DB.
-If the **sequenceId** is not set, the sequence name is taken from the **maskingId** input argument.
-Note that in case the sequence interface is DB the Actor creates the sequence in the DB if it does not exist (lazy initiation).
+If the **sequenceId** is not set, the sequence name would be taken from the **maskingId** input argument.
+Note that in case the sequence interface is DB, the Actor creates the sequence in the DB if it does not exist (lazy initiation).

 ### Sequence Initiation Method